MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/developer/devenv-indented-hierachy-lists.md

 - In a fixed hierarchy indentation works best on a single column.

     You can specify more than one column with the IndentationControl property.
 However, in the UI, the columns may not appear as expected.
-- In a collapsible hierarchy, the IndentationControl property.
+- In a collapsible hierarchy:

+    - The IndentationControl property is ignored.
 Records are always indented on the first column only.

+    - Users can change whether the page opens with rows collapsed or expanded, essentially overriding the TreeInitialState property.
+They change the behavior by selecting the **Toggle Expand All / Collapse All** in the header of the first column.
+It stays this way, until they delete personalization on the page.

 - When indentation is specified, it's no longer possible to use sorting on the columns in the repeater control.
 - Right-aligned data in columns, such as the integer data type, won't appear as indented.

 ## See Also